FriesW/PushToProd/assembly/guide.md

 You'll also have to remove the two rubber washers, as they add too much thickness.

 Pass the button through the hole, screw on the faceplate nut, and reassemble the button.

+#### Diffusion

+Plug in the box bottom with the electronics and fit it underneath the rest of the box.
+We just want to get an idea of how the lighting currently looks.
+You'll notice that there are hot spots, and even though the acrylic is frosted, and it is clear where the LEDs are inside the box.

+Cut pieces of the quilt batting to be slightly larger than the small interior acrylic pieces.
+Use hot glue to tack these inside the box until you are satisfied with the diffusion.
+A gluing tactic is to place glue against the sidewall above the batting, and then let it flow down into the batting.
+If you touch the batting with the hot glue gun tip, fibers will stick to it.
+You can also place small squares on top of the LEDs, especially the front most LEDs.

+### Connect button, mount bottom, and feet

+#### Connect button

+Unless you've modified the code, the button should be connected to pins 3 and 4 of the Teensy.
+Solder the wires to these pins.
+Once that is complete, we are done with the soldering iron!
+Plug in the USB cable and test that everything works: the lights light up, and the button changes the animation.

+#### Mount bottom

+Now the bottom piece, which has the LEDs and other electronics, can be attached to the rest of the box.
+This is a little tricky, as there isn't a lot of room to access the interior.
+However, hot glue does flow a bit, and this can be used to our advantage.
+The general tactic will be to hold the box such that the corner we are gluing is pointing down, with the box 45 deg from level.
+Then flood the edge with hot glue, assuring that the glue fills the area and pools on the faces we are gluing.

+Align the bottom piece with the box, and then clamp at the front of the box, from its left to right side.
+This will assure the horizontal alignment of the bottom piece and help keep it in place.
+Hold the box such that you can apply vertical force, pressing the bottom against the box.
+Now, angle the box so the edge between the front and bottom pieces is horizontal, and the bottom of the box is rotated 45 deg from horizontal.

+Place the tip of the glue gun as close to the joint as possible and then pull the trigger a few times, filling the area with glue.
+Make sure to wait for the glue to cool before moving the box out of this orientation.
+The glue could spill out of the box and off of the joint if the orientation is changed.
+One set, remove the clamp(s) and prepare for the back of the box.

+TODO: BACK OF BOX

+#### Feet

+Finally, we must put "feet" on the bottom, otherwise the box will slide away every time you try to push the button.
+Cut two equal strips of the non-skid shelf liner material.
+They would be about 0.5" wide and as long as the bottom opening.

+Lay a single bead of hot glue down, next to the bottom opening.
+Then press the non-skid material into the glue.
+Be careful to not use too much hot glue, as we don't want it to squeese out through the gaps in the non-skid material and prevent even contact with a table top.
+Additionally, you might press the non-skid material into the glue with a large metal object, like hefty scissors.
+Any glue squeeze out will not stick to the cold metal, and the squeeze out will be flush with the non-stick material due to the flat implement (this will also save your finger tips).

+### Done!

+Congrats!
+You can now increase the ceremony and excitement around prod deployments.